 Feeding the American Shorthair Cat

 “You are what you eat…” So this is the motto of how one should feed the American Shorthair Cat.

 What You Need to Know About American Shorthair Health

 The American Shorthair Lifespan is one of the most impressive of all cat breeds and they are generally healthy, but one health issue that can affect the breed is hypertrophic cardiomyopathy (HCM).

 Hypertrophic cardiomyopathy (HCM) is the most common form of heart disease in cats.
 It causes thickening (hypertrophy) of the heart muscle.
 An echocardiogram can confirm whether a cat has HCM.
 Avoid breeders who claim to have HCM-free lines.
 No one can guarantee that their cats will never develop HCM.
-American Shorthairs that will be bred should be screened for HCM, and cats identified with HCM should be removed from breeding programs.
-Do not buy a kitten from an American Shorthair Cattery whose breeding stock have not been tested for this disease.
+An American Shorthair Cattery should screen their breeding stock for HCM, and cats identified with HCM should be removed from breeding programs.